MaxNaeg/safe_lab_agents/README.md

 ## Minimal Example

 After installation, create the following python file (here called `my_tools.py`) inside a new folder somewhere on your hard drive.
-In this example, we define a single function that returns a mock measurement result of an optical transmission spectrum.
+In this example, we define a single function that returns a mock measurement result of a microwave transmission spectrum.

 ```python my_tools.py
 def measure_transmission(omega: float) -> dict: